 - Earn a passing grade in every course or subject in which he/she is enrolled.

-- In high school, maintain satisfactory progress toward graduation requirements by enrollment and achieve passing grades in a minimum of three credit bearing courses per semester; seniors must be enrolled and making satisfactory progress towards graduation.
-In elementary school, maintain satisfactory progress toward promotional requirements by enrollment in a minimum of seven subjects.
+- Maintain satisfactory progress toward graduation requirements by enrollment in courses required for graduation and achieve passing grades in a all credit bearing courses each semester; seniors must be enrolled and making satisfactory progress towards graduation.

-- It is expected that Freshmen, Sophomores and Juniors be registered in four accredited classes per semester.
-Seniors are expected to be enrolled in three classes first semester and those remaining classes that are needed to graduate second semester.
+- It is expected that students in grades 9-11 (freshmen, sophomores, juniors) are registered in four accredited classes per semester.
+Seniors are expected to be enrolled in three at least classes first semester and those remaining classes that are needed to graduate second semester.
 Individual circumstances may be reviewed by school administration.

 Note: Students designated as special education students may be exempt from this policy if indicated on an IEP.